Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 Had an encounter with a stack of Muffinmen today.
 One of the golems was croaked, but all of the rest got level two.
 A worthwhile trade for the most part.
-I already spent enough juice that I will have to make a replacement tomorrow.
+I already spent enough juice that I will make the replacement tomorrow.

 The only thing of value the group had on them was a Nonstick Pan.
-Deceptively physically simple, the minor magic item is only a fair sized metal saucer with a hollow pipe handle.
+Deceptively physically simple, the minor magic item is only a fair-sized metal saucer with a hollow pipe handle.
 My best guess is that the pan utilizes Changemancy.
-I say “PAM” and wave the pan over a surface then the surface becomes slick like ice.
-Interesting trick but I do not see an immediate use for it.
+I say “PAM” and wave the pan over a surface then the surface becomes slick like oil.
+Interesting trick, but I do not see an immediate use for it.
 I stored it in the library for safe keeping.
-I will have to study it when the mood suits me.
+I will study it when the mood suits me.

 Turn 20- Hi Journal,